 “Over the years travellers have commented on my seemingly boundless enthusiasm.
 It’s true that I am curious about most things – people, places, history and artistic expression.
 There’s a kind of alchemy when this enthusiasm rubs off on others – hopefully with a bit of useful information as well!”

-Set on Ortigia Island overlooking the Ionian Sea, this elegant four-star hotel is right on the seafront. www.algila.it
+Set on Ortigia Island near the main marina, this elegant five-star hotel is within walking distance to the main historical sites. www.grandhotelortigia.it

 Agrigento, Hotel Colleverde Park (1 night)

 This four-star hotel overlooks the Valley of the Temples and is a 15-minute walk to the archaeological site. www.colleverdehotel.it

 Palermo, Grand Hotel Piazza Borsa (3 nights)

 This centrally located four-star hotel is within walking distance of many of Palermo’s historical sites. www.piazzaborsa.it

 What is included in the tour price?
 Unless otherwise stated in the itinerary, our tours include the following:

 Any flights mentioned in the itinerary that take place during a tour

 Land travel by private air-conditioned coach.
 Where appropriate public transport is also used for short distance travel on some tours